-- the variability of the amounts of commercial funding collected from Retail and Private customers, small, medium-sized and large companies, public and similar customers and the way these funds are allocated to customers through all type of loans; - the volatility of the collateral that is to be deposited at counterparties in respect of derivatives and repo transactions (so called cash & securities collateral); This volatility is stemming from evolving MTM of derivatives in Belfius bank's balance sheet, as a function of plenty of (market) parameters in this context, the amount to be collateralized is volatile; - the value of the liquid reserves7 by virtue of which Belfius Bank can collect funding on the repo market and/or from the ECB.
-In this context, the value of the securities used as collateral, instead of cash, is volatile; and - the capacity to obtain interbank and institutional funding..
+- the variability of the amounts of commercial funding collected from retail and private customers, small, medium-sized and large companies, public and similar customers and the way these funds are allocated to customers through all type of loans; - the volatility of the collateral that is to be deposited at counterparties in respect of derivatives and repo transactions (so called cash & securities collateral).
+This volatility is stemming from evolving MTM of derivatives in Belfius Bank's balance sheet, as a function of plenty of (market) parameters in this context, the amount to be collateralized is volatile;

+- the value of the liquid reserves by virtue of which Belfius Bank can collect funding on the repo market and/or from the ECB.
+In this context, the value of the securities used as collateral, instead of cash, is volatile; and - the capacity to obtain interbank and institutional funding.

 The monitoring of the liquidity risk is done through internal and regulatory liquidity Key Risk Indicators ("KRI") that are reported on a regular basis and the compliance with those KRI is also tested under stress scenarios.
-Next to the Internal Liquidity Ratio (working with a 3-month horizon), the short and long-term liquidity risk are managed, respectively, by means of the regulatory LCR-1-month horizon and the Net Stable Funding Ratio ("NSFR" -1 year).
-At end of Q2 2020, the LCR and NSFR stand at 134% and 122% respectively.
+Next to the Internal Liquidity Ratio (working on a 3-month horizon), the short and long-term liquidity risks are managed, respectively, by means of the regulatory Liquidity Coverage Ratio ("LCR") - 1-month horizon and the Net Stable Funding Ratio ("NSFR" - 1 year).
+At end of 2020, the LCR and NSFR stand at 158% and 128% respectively.
 These same metrics amounted respectively to 130% and 116% at end 2019.